winitzki/scall/tutorial/programming_dhall.md

 A free FM-typeclass instance creates  a new type constructor (`FreeFMTypeclassT F`) out of any given type constructor `F`, such that `FreeFMTypeclassT F` belongs to the FM-typeclass.

-For typeclasses whose members are functors with additional methods, such as (`Pointed`, `Monad`, or `ApplicativeFunctor`), one often  assumes that `F` is a functor.
+For typeclasses whose members are functors with additional methods, such as `Pointed`, `Monad`, or `ApplicativeFunctor`, one often  assumes that `F` is a functor.
 This makes it simpler to construct a free typeclass instance.
 Examples of such constructions are the free pointed functor, the free filterable functor, the free monad, and the free applicative functor.
-The following subsections will implement these constructions in more detail.
+The following subsections will implement these constructions in full detail.
 For now, let us just write down the required types for the free pointed and the free filterable functors:

 ```dhall
 let FreePointed = λ(F : Type → Type) → λ(a : Type) → Either a (F a)

 let FreeFilterable = λ(F : Type → Type) → λ(a : Type) → F (Optional a)
 ```
 Whenever `F` is a functor, the new type constructors `FreePointed F` and `FreeFilterable` will be again functors and will support the required methods for the pointed and the filterable functor typeclasses.

-Let us now formulate the free FM-typeclass for type constructors as the typeclass `FreeFMTypeclassT`.
+Let us now formulate the free FM-typeclass instance for type constructors as the typeclass `FreeFMTypeclassT`.
-We will drop the monad evidence requirement from that typeclass:
+We will drop the monad evidence requirement from that typeclass.
 Implementing monads at the level of type constructors is technically difficult but brings no practical advantages.
 The formulation of typeclass laws via monad algebras helps in theoretical derivations but cannot be directly used in code.
-We will just add the monad's `pure` method, as it is necessary for creating values of a free typeclass out of base functor's values.
+Instead, we  will  add the monad's `pure` method, as it is necessary for creating values of a free typeclass out of base functor's values.

+The resulting formulation of `FreeFMTypeclassT` is:
 ```dhall
 let FreeFMTypeclassT = λ(P : (Type → Type) → Type → Type) → λ(FreeFMT : (Type → Type) → Type → Type) →
   { evidence : ∀(T : Type → Type) → FMTypeclassT P (FreeFMT T)